Data Sheet—Intel's A.I. Plan Vs. Donald Trump's

 That a company as serious and substantial as Intel feels compelled to offer a “national strategy” on A.I. shows that this topic is more than just hype—though there’s plenty of hype around it too.
 To that end, Fortune is pleased to announced its newest newsletter, “Eye on A.I.,” a weekly compendium of business-related A.I. articles with a dash of considered viewpoints and original reporting.
 As readers of Data Sheet, we know you are interested in technology.
 That almost by definition means you want and need to know more about A.I., and I invite you to sign up for the newsletter here.

 Below you’ll find a sampling of the type of material you can expect to find in Eye on A.I., which launches March 26.
 My colleague Jonathan Vanian, who follows enterprise technology for Fortune, will curate the newsletter.
 We hope you enjoy it.
-Maybe the White House will subscribe too.
+Maybe the White House will subscribe.

 |Adam Lashinsky